dark-kitt/wordpress-theme-vue/README.md

 Your Email => your@email.com
 Search engine visibility => check
 ```
 Press the button **`Install WordPress`**!
 And login as admin.
 Before we start to configure the theme, we need to activate our new custom theme, you'll find it under `Appearance`.
+Additionally, we need to activate all `plugins`, too.

 ## The Front-End